-kafka-python is best used with 0.9 brokers, but is backwards-compatible with older versions (to 0.8.0).
+kafka-python is best used with newer brokers (0.10 or 0.9), but is backwards-compatible with older versions (to 0.8.0).
 Some features will only be enabled on newer brokers, however; for example, fully coordinated consumer groups - i.e., dynamic partition assignment to multiple consumers in the same group - requires use of 0.9 kafka brokers.
 Supporting this feature for earlier broker releases would require writing and maintaining custom leadership election and membership / health check code (perhaps using zookeeper or consul).
 For older brokers, you can achieve something similar by manually assigning different partitions to each consumer instance with config management tools like chef, ansible, etc. This approach will work fine, though it does not support rebalancing on failures.
 See Compatibility for more details.